abpframework/abp/docs/en/Community-Articles/15-08-2022-How-to-Design-Multi-Lingual-Entity/How-to-Design-Multi-Lingual-Entity.md

 #### Acme.BookStore.EntityFrameworkCore

-In the `OnModelCreating` method of the `BookStoreDbContext` class, configure the `BookTranslation` as follows.
+In the `OnModelCreating` method of the `BookStoreDbContext` class, configure the `BookTranslation` as follows:

 ```csharp
 builder.Entity<BookTranslation>(b =>